-14.01 At the conclusion of the presentation of Participation Awards, Semi-Finalists bands will be announced in random order.
-The process listed below will determine Semi-Finalists.
+14.01 The process listed below will determine Semi-Finalists.

 Thirty (30) Bands (or more if necessary to accommodate participation by all classes) will advance to Semi-Finals.
 Three criteria will be used to select Semi-Finalists Bands.
 They are as follows: